 CannonDesign’s work with a confidential office client in collaboration with Alvisi Kirimoto Partners earned Interior Design 2018 Best of Year (BOY) honors for mid-size corporate offices during the official awards ceremony on Friday, Nov.
 30. The project earned recognition amidst 2,000+ entries and 586 finalists in Interior Design’s 13th annual BOY awards, a premiere design awards program that honors the most significant work and designers each year.
 Interior Design has posted a recap of the awards ceremony with numerous photos and a full list of winners.
-Our Mark Hirons (Design Principal on the award-winning project) and Michael Bonomo were on hand for the event in New York City.
+Our Mark Hirons (Design Principal on the award-winning project) was on hand for the event in New York City.

 Designed to create a sense of journey and discovery throughout, the private office offers various degrees of inviting, light-filled settings to nurture meaningful relationships across an array of spaces spanning lounges, dining areas, a library, meeting rooms, work environments and a game room.
 Throughout, the space is filled with the client’s extensive collection of modern and Asian art that proves as critical to the design as any other feature.
 A 24-foot high, two-story winter garden, with remarkable views, also helps define the space as a multi-dimensional feature to host meetings, events, exhibitions or relaxation.